TheFieryMoth/aneurysm/_sources/yolo.md

 `--name` is used if you want to give your run a specific name.

 Further usage can be found [here](https://github.com/ultralytics/yolov5/blob/master/train.py#L453).

+It should be noted that the training script will take quite a while to run.
+It might be a good idea to run it in the background.

 ## Testing